BehshadR/Titanic-Machine-Learning-Kaggle/README.md

 Here are the steps for solving this classification problem:
 1. Exploratory data analysis (EDA)
-2. Model training
+2. Training models
+3. Comparing models
+5. Fine-tuning the best two models
 3. Model evaluation
-4. Model Comparison: finding the best model
-5. Model fine-tuning: fine-tuning the best model